alan-turing-institute/solar-panel-detection/doc/database.md

 The entries in the OSM dataset were tagged (in the original data) with zero or more REPD identifiers.
 These are present in the field `repd_id_str` as a semicolon-separated list.
-The file `match-osm-repd.sql` “un-nests” these identifiers as a set of rows matched to the corresponding `osm_id`.
+The script `match-osm-repd.sql` “un-nests” these identifiers as a set of rows matched to the corresponding `osm_id`.

 # 3. Deduplication of the OSM dataset